usmanhalalit/pixie/README.md

 **NOTE:** Pixie doesn't use bindings for sub queries and nested queries.
 It quotes values with PDO's `quote()` method.

 ### Get PDO Instance
+If you need to get the PDO instance you can do so.

 ```PHP
 QB::pdo();
 ```